ioangheraszim/Nailz/README.md

 ### The challenge

 Users should be able to:

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Be able to navigate to different pages
+- Be able to pass product data to description data page
 - Add items to the Cart
 - Remove items from the Cart
-- and more

 ### Screenshot